Locally Adaptive Federated Learning: Locally Adaptive Federated Optimization

 \textbf{Federated averaging.} A common approach to solving \eqref{eq:f} in the distributed setting is FedAvg \citep{mcmahan2017communication} also known as Local SGD \citep{stich2018local}.
 This involves the clients performing a local step of SGD in each iteration, and the clients communicate with a central server after every $\tau$ iterations---their iterates are averaged on the server, and sent back to all clients.
-For a non-communication iteration $t$ and client $i \in [n]$, the local iterate is updated according to $\xx_{t+1}^i = \xx_t^i - \gamma_{t}^i \gg_t^i$, and for a communication iteration (i.e., $(t+1)$ multiple of $\tau$), the update will be $\xx_{t+1}^i = \frac{1}{n} \sum_{i=1}^{n} \left(\xx_t^i - \gamma_{t}^i \gg_t^i\right)$, where $\gg_t^i := \nabla F_i(\xx_t^i, \xi^{i}_t)$ is the stochastic gradient.
 FedAvg corresponds to the special case of Algorithm \ref{algo_fedavg} with constant stepsizes $\gamma_t^i \equiv \gamma_0$ (Line 4).